gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-50-season-payouts
+Show the season payouts after the season standings.

 ## step-49-spinner-waiting-for-login
 Change the word "Login" on the login button to a spinner while waiting for api call to finish.